 Notes: , and denote statistical significance at the 0.01, 0.05 and 0.1 significance level, respectively.
 The reported values within the (.) are standard errors.
-Hum, Tem and ESM refer to the three regime-independent variables, that is, relative humidity, temperature and economic support measures, respectively.
 The subscripts R1, R2 and R3, linked with the OxCGRT signify the three regimes formed after the identification of significant thresholds (see Table 1).
-The columns titled as FE, Bootstrapped, Driscoll-Kraay, FGLS and PCSE refer to the threshold panel fixed-effects estimates (i) with typical standard errors, (ii) with bootstrapped standard errors, (iii) with the Driscoll and Kraay (1998) corrected standard errors (robust to heteroskedastic error as well as to general forms of cross-sectional and temporal dependence), (iv) with the use of the Feasible Generalized Least Squares approach (allowing robust estimation in the presence of serial correlation, heteroskedasticity and cross-sectional dependence) and (v) with the Panel Corrected Standard Errors estimation approach (correcting for serial correlation, heteroskedasticity and cross-sectional dependence, respectively).
+The columns titled as Robust, Bootstrapped, Driscoll-Kraay, FGLS and PCSE refer to the threshold panel fixed-effects estimates (i) with robust standard errors, (ii) with bootstrapped standard errors, (iii) with the Driscoll and Kraay (1998) corrected standard errors (robust to heteroskedastic error as well as to general forms of cross-sectional and temporal dependence), (iv) with the use of the Feasible Generalized Least Squares approach (allowing robust estimation in the presence of serial correlation, heteroskedasticity and cross-sectional dependence) and (v) with the Panel Corrected Standard Errors estimation approach (correcting for serial correlation, heteroskedasticity and cross-sectional dependence, respectively).

-Hence, we proceed by testing the benchmark fixed-effects panel specification for: (i) the exogeneity of the OxCGRT index, (ii) groupwise homoskedasticity, (iii) serial correlation, and (iv) cross-sectional independence.
-In more detail, the Durbin-Wu-Hausman statistic (see Durbin, 1954; Wu, 1973; Hausman, 1978), supports (p=0.498) that the OxCGRT index is exogenous.
-Additionally, we test for groupwise homoskedasticity by the modified Wald statistic (see Green, 2000).
+Thus, we test for: (i) the strict exogeneity of the OxCGRT index, (ii) groupwise homoskedasticity, (iii) serial correlation, and (iv) cross-sectional independence.
+The test for strict exogeneity proposed by Wooldridge (2010), supports (p=0.295) that the OxCGRT index is strictly exogenous.10 Moreover, we test for groupwise homoskedasticity by the modified Wald statistic (see Green, 2000).
 The respective evidence (p=0.000) implies that the error term violates the assumption of homoskedasticity.
 On top of the above violation, the error term appears to be serially correlated as the LM statistic (Born and Breitung, 2016) rejects the null hypothesis of uncorrelated residuals of first order.
-Finally, by implementing a parametric testing procedure for examining the cross-sectional independence of the residuals (Pesaran 2020), we find that these are cross-sectionally dependent (p=0.045) at the 0.05 significance level.
-Overall, the diagnostic testing reveals that the OxCGRT index is exogenous; nevertheless, it shows that the model suffers from heteroskedasticity, serial correlation and cross-sectional dependence.
+Finally, by implementing a parametric testing procedure for examining the cross-sectional independence of the residuals (Pesaran, 2021), we find that these are cross-sectionally dependent (p=0.045) at the 0.05 significance level.
+Overall, the diagnostic testing reveals that the OxCGRT index is strictly exogenous; nevertheless, it shows that the model suffers from heteroskedasticity, serial correlation and cross-sectional dependence.